Everyone is capable of achieving something great

 This incredible group of 6 athletes have formed a team – the Spirit Orcas – and are now in a three to five year training program that will bring them to and across the English Channel.
 In the summer of 2018 they swam the length of Cowichan Lake; it is the same distances at the channel.

-The swim also places them in the ocean for the first time.
-Their 3rd adventure will be to swim the Strait of Georgia between Schelt and Nanaimo.
+The Spirit Orcas will also swim the across the Strait of Georgia between Schelt and Nanaimo this summer.
 This swim is comparable to the English Channel and a great way to prepare.
 When they feel they are ready the will head to Dover, England and swim from England to France.

 DONATIONS ARE GREATLY APPRECIATED